 - "Primus apotheosis", an obsessive desire to be like the Autobot leader Optimus Prime, is a diagnosed mental illness that two percent of all Autobots and even a few Decepticons suffer.
-Pyro from Transformers: Last Stand of the Wreckers has the worst case of it Rotorstorm has ever seen.
+Pyro from The Transformers: Last Stand of the Wreckers has the worst case of it Rotorstorm has ever seen.
 Pyro even modified his own chassis to resemble Optimus, right down to having a chest cavity for the Matrix of Leadership 'just in case'.

-- In Transformers Dark Cybertron, Rodimus admits this to Orion Pax/Optimus Prime as part of a Rousing Speech.
+- In The Transformers: Dark Cybertron, Rodimus admits this to Orion Pax/Optimus Prime as part of a Rousing Speech.
 Rodimus never really wanted to be a Prime, a title that Orion rejected because he felt he could not overcome the shameful legacy of his predecessors, he just wanted to be Optimus.

 - In the Sonic the Hedgehog Alternate Universe Always Having Juice, Metal Sonic is desperately doing everything in his power to become "The Real Sonic".
 Including kidnapping a small child in order to learn the true meaning of Hanukkah.